max-van-leeuwen/SnapLensStudio-LSQuickScripts/README.md

 global.delay(func [function], wait (optional) [Number], args (optional) [array]) : DelayedCallbackEvent
 	Executes a function after a given amount of frames (whole number) with arguments.
 If no frame count is given, the function will execute on the next frame.
-	Returns the event of type DelayedCallbackEvent.
+	Returns the event of type DelayedCallbackEvent (if wait > 0).
 Useful, for example, when cancelling it on runtime using [DelayedCallbackEvent].enabled = false.

 		Examples:
 			var delayedEvent = global.delay(doAfterTwoFrames, 2, ["argument 1", "argument 2"]);